 Dean of Academic Life

-The Dana Associates Program, made possible by the Charles A. Dana Foundation, acknowledges students who display academic potential, good character, integrity, and leadership ability through contributions both inside and outside of the classroom.
+The Dana Scholars Program, made possible by the Charles A. Dana Foundation, acknowledges students who display academic potential, good character, integrity, and leadership ability through contributions both inside and outside of the classroom.
 Each summer, Muhlenberg College designates about thirty high school seniors for this honor, one of the most prestigious ones that the College offers.
 Participation in the Dana Associates Program provides an enriched academic experience and does not preclude a major in any area.

 Muhlenberg Scholars Program